BenMurphy93/crono/README.md

 ## Usage

+### A note for Docker

+We noticed the somewhat irregular occurrence of the Crono process becoming stagnant within containers when initialising via an Entrypoint.
+Don't initialise Crono via an Entrypoint.
+If you're giving Crono its own Container and process (in which case see [Run as a daemon](#run-as-a-daemon), you should be good.)
+If you're intending to run your app and Crono in the same Pod you're going to want to follow [this](https://docs.docker.com/config/containers/multi-service_container/).

 #### Create Job

 Crono can use Active Job jobs from `app/jobs/`.
 The only requirement is that the `perform` method should take no arguments.